 Society is crumbling because its members are increasingly fake, fixated by the material world, identifying almost solely with our bodies.
 This may be good for consumerism, but it is a denial of our true nature.
 And as long as we believe we manipulate ourselves into being just cogs in a machine — a belief that has been programmed into us by the machine so that we serve the machine — we will unconsciously sabotage the harmony of the machine.
 This is why people are doing such crazy things these days — this is unconscious rage against the machine.
 People are not cogs, but multidimensional beings that require much more than material objects to be truly fulfilled, but material objects are being pushed onto the population as the solution to this empty uneasiness we feel inside — this hunger for something more.
 And the solution is not religion.

-Before secular government controlled the population, religious government did.
+Before the secular government controlled the population, religious government did.
 But the religious system was also set up to enslave the people into a system that served and enriched the elite.
 It seems that humans are always looking for an advantage over other humans — at the expense of other humans.
-Humanity seems caught in a win-lose paradigm.
+Humanity seems to be caught in a win-lose paradigm.

 We rail against the immorality and greed of the elite, whether we label them Bilderbergs, Rothschilds or Reptilians, but the truth of the matter is that most humans would actually do the same if they found themselves in positions of real power.
 The old adage that power corrupts is true, and when power is absolute, it corrupts absolutely.
 We are all potential monsters inside, and as long as we think we are immune to being a monster because we believe that monsters are a different species to us, we will be in danger of becoming monsters.
 Only those who are actually aware of the monster inside them have the awareness and sensitivity not to act it out.
 We are so afraid of the shadow, trying to deny it with copious amounts of finger pointing and political correctness, that we are facing the real danger of it expressing itself destructively.
 Indeed, perhaps the corporate elite who are enslaving humanity is the expression of this denied collective shadow.